 Welcome to the Ask Pastor John podcast.
-We are back with guest Paul David Tripp, the author of the book, *Awe: Why It Matters for Everything We Think, Say, and Do — which easily made my top 10 list for best books of 2015.*
+We are back with guest Paul David Tripp, author of the book Awe: Why It Matters for Everything We Think, Say, and Do — which easily made my top-ten list for best books of 2015.

-Materialism isn’t first a money problem.
-Materialism is an awe problem.
+Materialism isn’t first a money problem; it is an awe problem.
 If I am not in awe of God, it is very, very possible for me to be in awe of physical things and spend myself into debt as a result.
-Disobedience is not, first, a law problem.
-It is an awe problem, and it leads to a law problem.
+Disobedience is not, first, a law problem; it is an awe problem, and it leads to a law problem.
 Look at the Ten Commandments.
 The first commands are about worship, because if you don’t keep those commands, you won’t be keeping the ones that follow.

-So good.
+That’s so good.
 This single ministry aim — helping give people their awe in God again — simplifies a lot of our discipleship, our parenting, our preaching, our musical worship, and our counseling.
-But this really must begin first in our own hearts though.
+But this really must begin first in our own hearts.

-Sure and even your motivation as a minister.
-Look, if you are not in ministry with a heart that is satisfied in God’s glory, then you will probably ask your ministry to give you identity, meaning, purpose, and an inner sense of well-being.
-I have to say this, because I have been in pastoral ministry for many, many years.
-Ministry is a miserable place to find your identity.
+Sure, and your motivation as a minister as well.
+Look: if you are not in ministry with a heart that is satisfied in God’s glory, then you will probably ask your ministry to give you identity, meaning, purpose, and an inner sense of wellbeing.
+I have to say this, because I have been in pastoral ministry for many, many years: Ministry is a miserable place to find your identity.
 It just is.
-So I need to be free from the bondage of looking to have this awe capacity satisfied by creation just as much as anybody else in my ministry does.
+So I need to be free from the bondage of looking to have this awe capacity satisfied by creation, just as much as anybody else in my ministry does.

 We need those passages.
 We need to meditate on those passages.
 We need to go back to those passages again and again.
 And they do a much better job of capturing God’s splendor than I would ever do.

 Speak to ministers.
-This is simplifying — it is also incredible daunting.
+This is simplifying — it is also incredibly daunting.
 They labor to inspire awe in others.
-This is what you call, in the book, “the grand agenda” of all ministry.
-Speak to ministers lost in details, or buried in criticism, or who simply feel burned out from years of pouring their lives out.
+This is what you call, in the book “the grand agenda” of all ministry.
+Speak to ministers lost in details or buried in criticism or who simply feel burned out from years of pouring their lives out.
 How would you counsel ministers here?